Irregular triads in 3-uniform hypergraphs: Quasirandomness and regularity in -graphs

-It was well known that $\vdisc_3$-quasirandomness does not allow for a general counting lemma.
-It was shown later \cite{Kohayakawa.2010} that it does allow for counting copies of \emph{linear} hypergraphs (see also \cite{Person.2009} for an application of this counting lemma).
+It was well known that $\vdisc_3$-quasirandomness does not support a general counting lemma.
+It was shown later \cite{Kohayakawa.2010} that it does suffice for counting copies of \emph{linear} hypergraphs (see also \cite{Person.2009} for an application of this counting lemma).
 A general counting lemma was the motivation for a more sophisticated notion of quasirandomness \cite{Frankl.2002,Gowers.20063gk}, which considers not only sets of vertices but also sets of pairs of vertices.
 Given a graph $G=(V,E)$, we let $K_3^{(2)}(G)$ denote the set of triples from $V$ forming a triangle in $G$.
-In other words,
+In other words, Given a $3$-graph $H=(V,F)$ on the same vertex set, we say that $G$ \emph{underlies $H$} if $F\subseteq K_3^{(2)}(G)$, i.e. if all the edges of $H$ sit atop a triangle from $G$.
+A subgraph $G'\subseteq G$ is a graph $(V',E')$ where $V'\subseteq V$ and $E'\subseteq E$.